-To accomplish its mission, OFHEO will focus on one strategic goal and (now) three strategic objectives that are necessary to accomplish the strategic goal.
+To accomplish its mission, OFHEO will focus on one strategic goal and the three strategic objectives that are necessary to accomplish the strategic goal.
 In the FY 2000-2005 Strategic Plan, OFHEO describes how achieving the strategic goal is linked to accomplishing the mission and how the strategic objectives are necessary to achieve the strategic goal.
 The strategic plan also describes management strategies that are necessary to achieve these strategic objectives.

-With this performance plan, OFHEO is making an interim adjustment to its strategic plan.
-This change combines the first two strategic objectives into one, which now reads:
+OFHEO made an adjustment to its strategic plan by combining the first two strategic objectives into one.
+It now reads: